ITCarlowGraphics/KDiff3_exercise/README.md

 ## Merge1
 1. merge branch x into branch y
-2. use KDiff3 to merge the files
-3. the merged code should look like this
+2. use KDiff3 to merge the files so that the merged code should look like below:
 ```
 #include <iostream>
 using namespace std;